samsquire/ideas4/README.md

 When a task finished, it runs the scheduler and decided what queues to place the callback event onto.

 I can scale the CPUTask1 and CPUTask2 independently and dynamically.
-If the capacity for any thread is 0 then we spin up a new thread to autoscale so CPU usage never affects other CPU cores or IO.
+If the capacity for any pipeline stage is 0 then we spin up a new thread to autoscale so CPU usage never affects other CPU cores or IO.

 If there is a failure, the scheduler reschedules the event and tries again.